adnzaki/ss-paging/README.md

 ```

 ## Breaking Changes in v3.x
-Starting from v3.x, SSPaging unifies the codebase for both Composition API and Pinia versions.
-This affects state access methods.
+Starting from v3.x, SSPaging uses a unified codebase for both the Composition API and Pinia versions.
+This changes how the state is accessed.

 - In **v2.x**, Pinia users could access the state directly using `paging.rows`.
 - In **v3.x**, it must be accessed via `paging.state.rows`.

 ## Basic Usage
-After installation, import the composables or Pinia version of SSPaging (choose based on your needs):
+After installation, import either the composable or Pinia version of SSPaging, depending on your preferred state management approach:

 ```javascript
 import { usePaging, usePagingStore } from 'ss-paging-vue'